edgelesssys/marblerun/samples/helloworld/README.md

 # helloworld sample
-This sample shows how to build a confidential Go application with [ego](https://ego.dev) and run it in Marblerun.
+This sample shows how to build a confidential Go application with [EGo](https://ego.dev) and run it in Marblerun.
 This should serve as a blueprint for making existing applications Marblerun-ready or creating new ones.
 Detailed instructions for setting up Marblerun are omitted for brevity.
 Please refer to the [documentation](https://marblerun.sh/docs/introduction/) for that.

-The `hello.go` contains the application code:

 You can build the sample as follows:
 ```sh